• Skip to primary navigation

 Maui 3 Day Itinerary

-With only three days in Maui, spend two days at the beach on the west coast and one day driving the famous Road to Hana on the other side of the island.
+With only three days for planning a Hawaii family vacation, you’ll want to see the very best of Maui.
+So spend two days at the beach on the west coast and one day driving the famous Road to Hana on the other side of the island.

 Stay in Kihei all three days.
 This oceanfront penthouse delivers breezy panoramic ocean views from every room!
 It’s the perfect backdrop for epic sunsets from your lanai.